This section is about the impact treatment for ovarian cancer may have on how your bowel works.

 - Drink peppermint or chamomile tea to reduce stomach or wind pain.

-- If you have diarrhoea, rest as much as possible – diarrhoea can make you very tired.
+- If you have diarrhoea, rest as much as possible – diarrhoea can make you feel very tired.

-- If you are constipated, do some gentle exercise, such as walking.
+- If you are constipated, consider taking laxatives and do some gentle exercise, such as walking.

 Treating a blockage in the bowel